d-barletta/StreamGuard/README.md

 ---

-## 🌐 Try it in Your Browser!
+## 🌐 Try it in Your Browser

-StreamGuard runs entirely in your browser via WebAssembly!
+StreamGuard runs entirely in your browser via WebAssembly

 Check out the **[interactive browser demo](examples/browser-demo/)** to see guardrails in action:

 - Real-time text filtering
 - Pattern detection and redaction
 - Streaming simulation
 - Zero backend required

 To run the demo locally:

 ```bash
 # Build WASM module
 wasm-pack build --target web --out-dir examples/browser-demo/pkg